Frequently asked questions

 Q: How do I request a campus tour?

-A: The preferred method to request a campus tour is to use the register online.
+A: The preferred method to request a campus tour is to register online.
 You may also make a tour reservation by contacting the Dan Dipert University Welcome Center at 817-272-8687.

 Q: Do you have special visitation days?